& Gender Relationships

 should.
 He said he would.
 When he turned toward her, however, the

-woman who waited for him looked quite different.
-She was the most
+woman who waited for him looked quite different—indeed, she was the most

 Dame Ragnall explained that a curse had been

-placed on her years earlier, that replaced her natural beauty with
+placed on her years before, that disguised her natural beauty with

 profound ugliness for one half of every day.